ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious HTTP is more costly than a direct connection to a server.
-Some costs, like those involved with connection setup, can be amortized, but there are several ways in which oblivious HTTP is more expensive than a direct request:
+Some costs, like those involved with connection setup, can be amortized, but there are several ways in which Oblivious HTTP is more expensive than a direct request:

-* Each oblivious request requires at least two regular HTTP requests, which adds latency.
+* Each request requires at least two regular HTTP requests, which adds latency.

 * Each request is expanded in size with additional HTTP fields, encryption-related metadata, and AEAD expansion.